|At the National Archives of Senegal, Dakar. Credit: AFP.|

 Dakar, the “Holy Mecca” of Archives in West Africa

 In the early 2000’s, Africans decided to take charge.
 Africa relied on itself.
-She established the New Partnership for Africa's Development (NEPAD; http://www.nepad.org/), which intended to use private funds to implement development programs.
+It established the New Partnership for Africa's Development (NEPAD; http://www.nepad.org/), which intended to use private funds to implement development programs.
 Among NEPAD’s priorities were indeed mastery of the new information and communications technologies and the development of records management capabilities.
 What about today?
 Efforts were certainly made.
 But the great majority of countries are still deficient in rational management of their archives.

 |At the National Archives of Senegal, Dakar, in February 2013.
 Credit: Nicolas Courtin.|